 Art Conservation: Provides consistent professional care to the artworks in the City-owned public art collection, including sculpture, murals, works of art structurally integrated into buildings, and electronic and time-based media.

 Gallery 344: The public gallery, located at 344 Broadway, presents artistic projects and artists that deal specifically with art in the public realm.

 Cambridge River Festival: An annual outdoor festival of the arts drawing 200,000 audience members to celebrate and enjoy music, dance, theater, poetry, visual art and food.

 Grant Program: Awards funding to high-quality artistic projects that provide a direct benefit to residents in the City.

 Summer in the City: An annual series of multicultural artistic and interactive events designed specifically for youth between the ages of 4 and 11 years of age.
-Events feature a lively mix of dance, song, theatre and puppetry and occur in parks and open spaces throughout the City’s thirteen neighborhoods.
-The performances provide regular access to creative, artistic and culturally rich learning experiences for Cambridge youth during out of school time in July and August.
+Events feature a lively mix of dance, song, theatre and puppetry and occur in parks and open spaces throughout the City’s thirteen neighborhoods during out of school time in July and August.

 Street Performer Program: Supported by City Ordinance and designed to attract a wide variety of artists, musicians and performers to engage the public in squares, parks and other public locations throughout the City.
 Cambridge Arts issues permits and regularly monitors the program to ensure positive relationships between performers, business and residents.

-Poet Populist Program: Names a Cambridge poet as ‘literary ambassador’ for the City through a public nomination and election process.
-In 2009, Cambridge Arts launched this program to celebrate, support, and nurture the City’s rich and diverse poet community while stimulating creativity and awareness within the broader Cambridge community.
+Poetry Ambassadors: Names a Cambridge poet as ‘literary ambassador’ for the City through a public nomination and election process.
+Cambridge Arts launched this program to celebrate, support, and nurture the City’s rich and diverse poet community while stimulating creativity and awareness within the broader Cambridge community.